Switzerland: Foreign relations and international institutions

 Traditionally, Switzerland avoids alliances that might entail military, political, or direct economic action and has been neutral since the end of its expansion in 1515.
 Its policy of neutrality was internationally recognised at the Congress of Vienna in 1815.
 Swiss neutrality has been questioned at times.
 In 2002 Switzerland became a full member of the United Nations.
 It was the first state to join it by referendum.
 Switzerland maintains diplomatic relations with almost all countries and historically has served as an intermediary between other states.
 Switzerland is not a member of the European Union; the Swiss people have consistently rejected membership since the early 1990s.
 However, Switzerland does participate in the Schengen Area.

 Many international institutions have headquarters in Switzerland, in part because of its policy of neutrality.
 Geneva is the birthplace of the Red Cross and Red Crescent Movement, the Geneva Conventions and, since 2006, hosts the United Nations Human Rights Council.
-Even though Switzerland is one of the most recent countries to join the United Nations, the Palace of Nations in Geneva is the second biggest centre for the United Nations after New York.
+Even though Switzerland is one of the most recent countries to join the United Nations, the Palace of Nations in Geneva is the second biggest centre for the United Nations after the headquarters in New York.
 Switzerland was a founding member and hosted the League of Nations.

 Apart from the United Nations headquarters, the Swiss Confederation is host to many UN agencies, including the World Health Organization (WHO), the International Labour Organization (ILO), the International Telecommunication Union (ITU), the United Nations High Commissioner for Refugees (UNHCR) and about 200 other international organisations, including the World Trade Organization and the World Intellectual Property Organization.
 The annual meetings of the World Economic Forum in Davos bring together business and political leaders from Switzerland and foreign countries to discuss important issues.
 The headquarters of the Bank for International Settlements (BIS) moved to Basel in 1930.

-Many sports federations and organisations are located in the country, including the International Handball Federation in Basel, the International Basketball Federation in Geneva, the Union of European Football Associations (UEFA) in Nyon, the International Federation of Association Football (FIFA) and the International Ice Hockey Federation both in Zürich, the International Cycling Union in Aigle, and the International Olympic Committee in Lausanne.
+Many sports federations and organisations are located in the country, including the International Handball Federation in Basel, the International Basketball Federation in Geneva, the Union of European Football Associations (UEFA) in Nyon, the International Federation of Association Football (FIFA) and the International Ice Hockey Federation both in Zurich, the International Cycling Union in Aigle, and the International Olympic Committee in Lausanne.

-Switzerland is scheduled to become a member of the United Nations Security Council for the 2023–2024 period.
+Switzerland became a member of the United Nations Security Council for the 2023–2024 period.
+According to the 2024 Global Peace Index, Switzerland is the 6th most peaceful country in the world.